PerceivingSystems/Overview/README.md

-Details about released code and data are available at https://ps.is.tuebingen.mpg.de/code
+Detailed information about released code and data is available at https://ps.is.tuebingen.mpg.de/code